I wanted a DIY advent calendar that would make a huge statement, so I made this one using a big canvas. Kids will love this for Christmas!

 - FolkArt Acrylic Paint – Asphaltum, Grass Green, Pink, Red Velvet, Yellow Citron

 - Christmas themed scrapbook paper, enough to cover all of your boxes

 - Die cutting machine (to cut your numbers, or buy the numbers pre-cut/as stickers)

 - Wood or chipboard circles – various sizes

 - Buttons – pink and brown

 - Mini sticky notes (optional)

-Lay your canvas onto a table and spread out your 25 boxes.
-At this point you need to decide the layout and then take a picture of it so that you can remember where each box goes.
 Let me tell you that I almost fell off a mini-ladder taking this photograph.
-Please photograph your advent calendar boxes at your own risk.
+Please photograph your DIY advent calendar boxes at your own risk.

 This next step takes some time, so settle in with your favorite Christmas movie.
 For each piece of paper, lay the corresponding lid down onto the back side and trace with a pencil.
 Do one lid at a time.

 Use your ruler and craft knife to cut each sheet of paper to fit the lid.
 Work through all 25 boxes and then clean up your big paper mess.
 Or if you are like me, don't clean up until paper is everywhere and it takes twice as long to clean up.